mongodb/mongo-python-driver/doc/faq.rst

 Is PyMongo fork-safe?
 ---------------------

-PyMongo is not fork safe.
-Instances of :class:`~pymongo.mongo_client.MongoClient` MUST be created *after* any calls to ``fork``.
-If that's not possible, then clients created before ``fork`` should be created with `connect=False` in the constructor and not used for any operations until after all forks are done.
-These practices are the only way to avoid deadlock with PyMongo.
+PyMongo is not fork-safe.
+Care must be taken when using instances of :class:`~pymongo.mongo_client.MongoClient` with ``fork()``.
+Specifically, instances of MongoClient must not be copied from a parent process to a child process.
+Instead, the parent process and each child process must create their own instances of MongoClient.
+Instances of MongoClient copied from the parent process have a high probability of deadlock in the child process due to the inherent incompatibilities between ``fork()``, threads, and locks described :ref:`below <pymongo-fork-safe-details>`.
 PyMongo will attempt to issue a warning if there is a chance of this deadlock occurring.

+.. _pymongo-fork-safe-details:

-PyMongo has multiple threads with shared state, protected by a number of :class:`~threading.Lock` instances, which are themselves `not fork-safe`_.
+MongoClient spawns multiple threads to run background tasks such as monitoring connected servers.
+These threads share state that is protected by instances of :class:`~threading.Lock`, which are themselves `not fork-safe`_.
 The driver is therefore subject to the same limitations as any other multithreaded code that uses :class:`~threading.Lock` (and mutexes in general).
-One of these limitations is that the locks become useless after a ``fork``.
+One of these limitations is that the locks become useless after ``fork()``.
 During the fork, all locks are copied over to the child process in the same state as they were in the parent: if they were locked, the copied locks are also locked.
-The child created by ``fork`` only has one thread, so any locks that were taken out by other threads in the parent will never be released in the child.
+The child created by ``fork()`` only has one thread, so any locks that were taken out by other threads in the parent will never be released in the child.
 The next time the child process attempts to acquire one of these locks, deadlock occurs.

-A MongoClient created with `connect=False` does not start any threads or take any locks.
-Provided your code does not use the client for any operations until after all calls to ``fork`` are complete, a client created this way is safe to use after forking.

-For a long but interesting read about the problems of Python locks in multithreaded contexts with ``fork``, see http://bugs.python.org/issue6721.
+For a long but interesting read about the problems of Python locks in multithreaded contexts with ``fork()``, see http://bugs.python.org/issue6721.

 .. _not fork-safe: http://bugs.python.org/issue6721